grupotesseract/tesseract-generator/README.md

 # Tesseract Generator
-Generate a template for [InfyOm Laravel Generator/AdminLTE](http://labs.infyom.com/laravelgenerator/) integrated whit front-end project on [Laravel 5.4](https://laravel.com/), using shellscript.
+Generate a template for [InfyOm Laravel Generator/AdminLTE](http://labs.infyom.com/laravelgenerator/) integrated whit front-end project on [Laravel 5.4](https://laravel.com/), using Shell script.

 This come from the necessity to run AdminLTE alongside a front-end project, whitout interfering the AdminLTE style and scripts, creating separated SASS and Javascript files.